LuoXiaoHeics/SU-01-blog/README.md

 Gold lines for IPhO 2024/2025 are 20.8/19.7 points.
 Medal lines for IMO 2025 are 35/28/19 points, and medal lines for USAMO 2026 are 25/18/11 points.
 TTS denotes test-time scaling.

-Even without TTS, SU-01 averages **23.5** points on IPhO 2024 and **20.3** points on IPhO 2025, exceeding the corresponding gold lines of **20.8** and **19.7** points.
-TTS further raises the scores to **25.3** and **21.7**, making SU-01 the strongest similar-size model in both years among models with available scores.

-With TTS, SU-01 reaches **35** points on both IMO 2025 and USAMO 2026, meeting the IMO gold line exactly and exceeding the USAMO gold line by 10 points.
-TTS upgrades five IMO 2025 problems to full credit while P6 remains unsolved, and recovers full-credit solutions on five of six USAMO 2026 problems while P2 remains unresolved.
-Because the TTS rows are graded by human experts, these results directly test whether the generated proofs meet olympiad standards beyond automatic verification.

 ### Test-time Scaling Mechanics

 Test-time scaling further amplifies the model's proof-search and self-correction capabilities.
 Through iterative cycles of "generate candidate solution - verify complete proof - locate issues - refine solution", the model can transform incomplete or unstable attempts into complete, scorable solutions.
 What is expanded is not an external tool pipeline, but the model's own natural-language verification and refinement computation.